EgorBo/EgorBo.github.io/_posts/2019-08-03-llvm-range-checks.md

 <figure class="aligncenter">
 </figure>

-As you can see C# generated a pretty simple set of 9 cmp + jumps.
-LLVM generated something strange with magic numbers and just two branches.
+As you can see C# generated a pretty simple set of 9 cmp + jumps for each logical OR.
+LLVM, at the same time, generated something strange with magic numbers and just two branches.
 Let's try to convert (disassemble) LLVM's output to C#:
 {% highlight csharp linenos %}
 bool IsReservedCharacter(char c)
 {
     c = (char)(c - 36);
-    if (c > 28) return false;
+    if (c > 28)
+        return false;
     return ((314575237 >> c) & 1) == 1;
 }
 {% endhighlight %}

 so insted of 9 cmp we have `add, cmp, shr, and`
 Let me explain the magic constants.
-First we need to convert chars to their ASCII numbers:
+First, we need to convert chars to their ASCII numbers:
 {% highlight csharp linenos %}
 ';' '/' ':' '@' '&' '=' '+' '$' ','
 59  47  58  64  38  61  43  36  44
 {% endhighlight %}

-So the biggest is `@` (64) and the smallest is `$` (36).
+The biggest is `@` (64) and the smallest is `$` (36).
 So the range starts from 36 and the length is `64 - 36 = 28`.
+Thus the first `if` simply ignores all values outside of `[36..64]` range.
 Here is how I explained the first two magic numbers.
 Now it's `314575237`s turn:

-Since the range is known and the length=28 easily fits into a 32/64bit CPU register we can encode it to a special bit-map (a set of 0 and 1) - a 32/64 bit integer (depending on a platform).
+Since the range is known and the length is 28 which easily fits into a 32/64bit CPU register we can encode it to a special bit-map (a set of 0 and 1) - a 32/64 bit integer (depending on a platform).
 Here is how it's done:
 {% highlight csharp linenos %}
 long bitmap = 0;
 foreach (char c in new [] { ';','/',':','@','&','=','+','$',',' })
     bitmap |= 1L << c - 36;
 {% endhighlight %}
+So for each char we push (shift) `1` to the left according to `c - 36` value (as you remember 36 stands for `$` so it's index will be zero - on the right)
 and our bitmap becomes:
 {% highlight csharp linenos %}